Online Graduate Certificate in Psychology Programs

 Most online graduate certificate programs in psychology do not require on-campus attendance, though a few programs offer optional on-campus practicums, symposiums, directed research projects, weekend intensives, or internships.
 These electives typically include 1-3 credits.
 If you hope to eventually enter a clinical master's or doctoral program, consider completing a clinical internship or other fieldwork opportunity.

-Distance learners enrolled in certificate programs typically take full responsibility for locating and arranging their own onsite internships, including finding a faculty sponsor.
-Online students can also take advantage of career guidance services available through their school.
-Many students use platforms such as LinkedIn or Handshake to help them find and secure clinical fieldwork opportunities.
+Distance learners in certificate programs typically take full responsibility for locating and arranging their onsite internships, including finding a faculty sponsor.
+Online students can also use career guidance services available through their school.
+Many students use LinkedIn or Handshake to help them find and secure clinical fieldwork opportunities.

 Do Online Students Still Qualify for Financial Aid?

-Eligible students enrolled in online graduate certificate programs in psychology typically receive the same access to financial aid as students on campus, though some certificate programs only qualify for financial aid if students complete coursework while pursuing a graduate degree.
+Eligible students enrolled in online graduate certificate programs in psychology typically receive the same access to financial aid as students on campus.
+However, some certificate programs only qualify for financial aid if students complete coursework while pursuing a graduate degree.

 Both on-campus and online students complete the Free Application for Federal Student Aid to determine their eligibility for grants, loans, work-study, and scholarships.
 Applicants can track their status through online portals.
 Eligibility for federal financial aid typically requires enrollment in an accredited school.